 - protein– 1 lb of boneless skinless chicken breast (which is roughly 2 large breasts), chopped into 1 inch pieces.

-- carbs– I like basmati rice as it has a high glycemic index, meaning it won’t digest as quickly as regular white rice and will keep you feeling full for longer.
+- carbs– I like basmati rice as it has a low glycemic index, meaning it won’t digest as quickly as regular white rice and will keep you feeling full for longer.

 Let’s talk swaps